Cruise Advice For the Best Florence & Pisa Port Day

 Is Livorno a walkable port?

-The port itself is not walkable due to security restrictions.
-However, once you reach the city center, you can walk around Livorno or continue to Florence or Pisa by train.
+The port itself is not walkable because of security rules and industrial areas.
+However, once you reach the city center, you can explore on foot or continue inland by train.

 Are shore excursions worth it from Livorno?